Syncfusion AI Assistant

 Register Syncfusion® Script Manager

 Open the ~/Pages/Shared/_Layout.cshtml page and register the script manager at the end of the <body> tag.
-The script manager initializes Syncfusion components and manages their lifecycle.
+The script manager initializes Syncfusion components and manages their life cycle.

 <body>